 Dried and tested

-While pasta might be in short supply for some of us, if you’ve got a packet of dried rice, noodles or couscous in your cupboard there’s a host of meal opportunities that can be thrown together with only a few ingredients.
+If you’ve got a packet of dried rice, noodles or couscous in your cupboard there’s a host of meal opportunities that can be thrown together with only a few ingredients.
 Even better, all of the above are Free to enjoy on the Slimming World plan.
 Lighten up your lunches with leftover chicken in a quinoa salad, and feed the family with a quick and easy tuna pasta bake (dried pasta, frozen sweetcorn and canned tuna make this the ultimate store cupboard-stash recipe!).

-Our fantastic member Aleighcia Scott lost 2st 11lbs while still enjoying her favourite pasta and rice recipes.
+MEET THE MEMBER: Our fantastic member Aleighcia Scott lost 2st 11lbs while still enjoying her favourite pasta and rice recipes.
 She says: “It never occured to me to make my own healthy pasta and rice recipes before I joined Slimming World.
 Now, I enjoy a tasty pasta dish for dinner, like spaghetti bolognese made with lean beef mince, or fill up on a jacket potato with baked beans if I’m in a hurry.”